pxue/pxue/README.md

 ### Hi there 👋

-I'm Paul, I've been a professional developer for 10+ years, mostly Go since and some React.
+I'm Paul, I've been a software developer for 10+ years, mostly Go and some React.

 📍 I'm located in Toronto, Canada

+💼 I'm currently CTO at [Clout Jam](https://www.cloutjam.com), helping creators brow their business more effectively.

 🔭 I've cofounded two startups.
-I'm currently working on [Mannr](https://www.getmannr.com/), a men's personal styling service over sms.
+The last one being [Mannr](https://www.getmannr.com/), a men's personal styling service over sms.

 💡 I'm also the founder of [Spacestation Labs](https://github.com/spacestation/spacestation) a software consultancy.